Art of a vanished race...

 Acoma potters have continued painting Mimbres designs on their pottery.
-The family of Lucy Lewis is well known for using Mimbres designs on their pottery, including e two of her daughters, Mary Lewis Garcia and Emma Lewis.
-Here are photo of their work and descriptions:
+The family of Lucy Lewis is well known for using Mimbres designs on their pottery, including two of her daughters, Mary Lewis Garcia and Emma Lewis.
+Here are photos of their work and descriptions:

 Both of these pots were painted with black designs on a white clay slip background.
 Garcia’s pot has white lightening design on ablack triangle shape.
 Emma Lewis's turtle is round in shape and painted with fine lines in a kiva shape.
 Both were traditionally made and pit fired.
 Also, Garcoa’s pot has pit-firing markings.